 When you are beginning a project you need a way to keep track of work and this starts with Google Currents.

-This software keeps your entire team focused on what needs to be done and how things change in real time.
+This simple project management software keeps your entire team focused on what needs to be done and how things change in real time.
 It also lets you collaborate with people outside of your organization with private groups.

 Current allows you to discuss key topics with all your team members across your company.
 You can build special groups for areas of your project dedicated to that team.
 Everything is saved, so any comments or posts can easily be referred back to for clarity.

 Currents has a home stream that keeps all relevant and important content top-of-mind by ranking relevance.
 You can follow tags on topics and even search for specific information within your thread.